burnsfisher/hubitat-integration-skill/README.md

 a long series of numbers and letters, while the app id should be an integer.
 The local address needs to be a dotted quad (e.g. 192.168.1.2) which you can find from your wifi hub.
 Hubitat.local will not work for some reason.
 You must be VERY careful to get settings.json to work correctly.
 If the hubitat skill does not work look back at this file.
-If your hubitat lines have been deleted, there was a syntax error.  (what for closing braces, parens, and be sure to add a comma after all but the last text line)
+If your hubitat lines have been deleted, there was a syntax error.
+(Check for closing braces, parens, and be sure to add a comma after all but the last text line).
+I've also found bizzare things that go wrong...maybe and extra end-line character, maybe an extra space?
+Reported to the Neon/OVOS guys.

 Enter
 cd ~/.config/neon and similar to the above editing, you must edit neon.yaml to add